Hywan/mnt.io/content/articles/2017-04-24-welcome-to-chaos/index.md

 Especially in a distributed company on Internet, our users are world-wide, they speak almost all the languages on Earth, they are present on all continents.
-Their needs vary a lot, they use our softwares in ways I was not able to foresee.
+Their needs vary a lot, they use our software in ways I was not able to foresee.

-## Listen to, understand, and fix their issues
+### Listen to, understand, and fix their issues

 When you are chatting with a “support guy”, you cannot imagine this is a real engineer.
 This is not a random person filling a pre-defined vague